 Refer to the above links for AIUM Training Guidelines, which designate appropriate yearly volume requirements.

-*Physicians who do not meet the minimum volume of ultrasound procedures on an annual basis can participate in a QA program designed to increase their exposure to ultrasound examinations and ensure quality ultrasound care.
+*Physicians who do not meet the minimum volume of ultrasound procedures on an annual basis can participate in a QA program designed to increase their exposure to ultrasound examinations and ensure high-quality ultrasound care.
 Physicians who do not meet the minimum annual ultrasound volume requirements can meet the case study requirements in any 1 of the following ways:

 Qualified sonographers and other nonphysicians who perform ultrasound examinations (hereto referred to as sonographers) will be responsible for those tasks specified by the physician director of ultrasound.
-Sonographers must have appropriate training for the performance of the sonographic examinations they perform.
+Sonographers must have appropriate training for the performance of the ultrasound examinations they perform.
 Requirements for sonographers and other nonphysicians who perform ultrasound examinations are as follows:

 The following certifications are acceptable: